elixir-europe/elixir-smp-lesson/episodes/stage1_inception.md

  >**Learning experience**
  >
  >*Exercise*
- >The following challenges explore the _implications_ of this component.
+ >The following challenges explore some _implications_ that choosing one license or another can have.
+They highlight different aspects of software that licese can govern.
  >
  >Challenge 1:
  >In the project we are developing, we want to use a very popular library that has a strong copyleft license, but we would like to distribute our project under a more permissive license.
 What can we do?